Pre-trial detention: Detention before charge or trial

 The pre-charge detention period is the period of time during which an individual can be held and questioned by police, prior to being charged with an offence.
 Not all countries have such a concept, and in those that do, the period for which a person may be detained without charge varies by jurisdiction.
 The prohibition of prolonged detention without charge, habeas corpus, was first introduced in England about a century after the 1215 Magna Carta; the use of habeas corpus ad subjiciendum in 1305 was cited by William Blackstone.

+Albania

+Albania has one of the highest rates of pre-trial detention in Europe.
+In November 2025, the United Nations Committee Against Torture (CAT) reported that approximately 57 per cent of detainees in Albania were held in pre-trial detention, describing its use as systematic rather than exceptional and noting its contribution to severe prison overcrowding.
+The Committee, citing findings of the European Committee for the Prevention of Torture (CPT), also raised concerns about detention conditions, including inadequate living standards and limited access to medical care, particularly at the Tirana Prison Hospital.

+Armenia

+Armenia has one of the highest rates of pre-trial detention in Europe, with nearly half of its prison population awaiting trial rather than serving a conviction.
+Although reforms such as the 2021 Criminal Procedure Code aimed to make detention a last resort, critics say it is still used routinely, raising concerns about due process, the presumption of innocence, and public trust in the justice system.